0018akhil/AWS-Documentation/Day 1.md

 A hybrid cloud is a cloud computing environment that uses a mix of combining a public and private cloud environment, like an on-premises data center, and public CSPs.
 [more details](https://aws.amazon.com/types-of-cloud-computing/)

+## AWS Global Infrastructure

+- **Region**
+AWS regions are data centers hosted across different geographical locations worldwide, each region is completely independent of one another.
+- **Availability zone**
+Within each region, there are multiple isolated locations known as Availability Zones.
+Multiple availability zones ensure high availability in case one of them goes down.
+- **Edge location**
+Edge locations are basically content delivery network which caches data and insures lower latency and faster delivery to the users in any location.
+They are located in major cities in the world.